top of page

 b) Block Laying

-• Lay the first course with utmost precision for a perfectly level base.
+Use thin-bed mortar adhesive instead of traditional thick mortar.
+Lay the first course with utmost precision for a perfectly level base.
+Stagger vertical joints in subsequent layers to enhance wall strength.

 c) Reinforcement

-• Place steel bars in grooves cut into the blocks and fill with grout.
+Incorporate horizontal and vertical reinforcement in load-bearing areas as per structural design.
+Place steel bars in grooves cut into the blocks and fill them with grout.

 d) Openings